Re-Ron

 "Would we take Fritz without Grits?
 We'd take Fritz the Cat.
 Would we take Jesse Jackson?
 Hell, we'd take Michael Jackson!"

-The B-side of the record was "B-movie" which criticized the election of a former B-movie actor as the new president of the United States of America.
+Re-Ron was recorded three years after "B-movie", which also criticized the initial election of Reagan, a former B-movie actor, as the new president of the United States of America.
 These two songs by Scott-Heron were among many songs criticizing Reagan recorded by artists during the 1980s.
+The song features Bernie Worrell of Parliament-Funkadelic on synthesizer and clavinet.